mobile hero

 Product Theater

 Do you want to help more patients while growing your pharmacy’s bottom line?
-Join us to discover how PCCA pharmacies are transforming into thriving compounding practices.
-You will gain insights into the biggest compounding opportunities right now from PCCA Clinical Compounding Pharmacist Sara Hover, RPh.
-Sara will share how adding compounding to your practice is still your best move.
+Join us to see how pharmacies working with PCCA are transforming into thriving compounding practices.
+You will gain insight into the biggest compounding opportunities right now from one of our leading industry experts.
+PCCA Senior Director of Clinical Services Sara Hover and Senior Director of Member Relations Erin Michael will share how adding compounding to your practice is still your best move.

 Key takeaways: